M/I Homes (MHO)

 Phillip G. Creek, Executive Vice President & Chief Financial Officer

-Mr. Creek has been the Chief Financial Officer of M/I Homes since September 2000 and Executive Vice President since February 2008.
-He also serves as a Director of the company and has been the Chief Financial Officer of M/I Financial LLC, a wholly-owned subsidiary, since September 2000.
-Mr. Creek previously held the role of Treasurer for M/I Homes from January 1993 to February 2005 and again from December 2009 to May 2010, and served as Senior Vice President from September 1993 to February 2008.
+Phillip G. Creek has been the Chief Financial Officer of M/I Homes since September 2000.
+He also holds the title of Executive Vice President of the Company since February 2008 and has been the Chief Financial Officer of M/I Financial Corp., a wholly-owned subsidiary, since September 2000.

 Susan E. Krohne, Senior Vice President, Chief Legal Officer & Secretary

-Ms. Krohne has served as Senior Vice President, Chief Legal Officer, and Secretary of M/I Homes since June 2021.
-Prior to joining M/I Homes, she was Senior Vice President and Chief Legal Counsel at Pedcor Investments from 2010 until April 2021.
+Susan E. Krohne joined M/I Homes as Senior Vice President, Chief Legal Counsel, and Secretary in June 2021.
+Prior to joining M/I Homes, Ms. Krohne was with Pedcor Investments, where she served as Senior Vice President and Chief Legal Counsel from 2010 until April 2021, having joined the company in 2003.

 Ann Marie W. Hunker, Chief Accounting Officer, Vice President and Corporate Controller

-Ms. Hunker serves as the Chief Accounting Officer, Vice President, and Corporate Controller of M/I Homes, Inc..
+Ms. Ann Marie W. Hunker holds the positions of Chief Accounting Officer, Vice President, and Corporate Controller at M/I Homes, Inc.

 AI Analysis | Feedback